Bobyue0118/RL-on-Atari-Game/final version/readme.md

 ## reward_DQN
- a new network structure is used, and a brand-new reward systerm is prroposed the agent can get about 10 rewards after 2.5K training, which spends about 6 hours.
+ a new network structure is used, and a brand-new reward systerm is proposed the agent can get about 10 rewards after 2.5K training, which spends about 6 hours.

   ```